Brazos Valley Pavilion

-Patients with a delivery date of two weeks before or two weeks after the move in date at our new location will need to be prepared to deliver at either hospital.
-Patients can pre-register by downloading the forms from our website at st-joseph.org/womens-services.
-Patients who have a due date of February 8, 2021 or later will deliver in our new Brazos Valley Pavilion for Women in College Station Hospital.
+Patients with a delivery date of two weeks before or two weeks after the move-in date at our new location will need to be prepared to deliver at either hospital.
+Patients can pre-register here.
+Patients who deliver on February 8, 2021, or later will deliver in our new Brazos Valley Pavilion for Women in College Station Hospital.
 Patient registration will not change with this move, and you will still need to pre-register.

 How do I access the facility?

 The Brazos Valley Pavilion for Women will be located on the 3rd floor at College Station Hospital.
-Access to the pavilion is via the South Elevators in the Outpatient Surgery waiting area.
-Mothers coming to the hospital to deliver should use the Emergency Department entrance.
+Access to the Pavilion is via the South Elevators in the Outpatient Surgery entrance.
+Mothers coming to the hospital to deliver should use this entry, however, after hours and on weekends, please use the Emergency Department entrance.
 Visitors and caregivers should use the Outpatient Surgery entrance.
-After hours, or when screening stations are closed, visitors and patients must use the Emergency Department entrance.

 Will you communicate these changes to my physician?

-Yes, we are working with all physicians and providers on medical staff who care for our patients and utilize women’s services.
-Physicians and their office staff will receive detailed information for their patients as well.
-As our operational plans become more solidified, we will update patients and physician offices.
+Yes, we are working with all of our physician partners on medical staff who care for our patients and utilize women’s services.
+Physicians and their office staff will receive information for their patients as well.
+As we get closer to the opening date, we will update patients and physician offices.